jaysonjphillips/convore-php/README.md

 ##ABOUT CONVORE-PHP
+*NOTE: This project is no longer active. convore.com has been shutdown.*
 This class is a simple API wrapper to expose Convore (www.convore.com) methods.
 This class has no external dependencies and is aimed to be a lightweight drop-in for use in any project or frameworks.
 It is licensed under the MIT License which follows below.

 ##EXAMPLE